Tullysaurus/Tullysaurus/README.md

 Hey, I'm **Tully** (also known as **Tullydev / Tullsaurus**).

-I'm a self-taught full-stack developer and I've been programming since I was around eight.
+I'm a self-taught full-stack developer and I've been programming since I was eight.
 I like building software that is fast, practical, and actually useful in real workflows.

-Most of my projects start from a real pain point, then get refined into tools other people can use.
+Most of my projects start from an inconvenience, then get built into tools other people can use.
 I care about clean UI, good UX, and keeping things simple enough to maintain long-term.

 I'm a big supporter of free/open-source software and I try to keep as much of my work public as possible.